 The clean energy plan has greatly benefited states and congressional districts with conservative elected officials often skeptical of action to combat climate change through tens of billions of dollars in investments and tens of thousands of new jobs.
-The positive impacts brought by President Biden's clean energy plan to rural and economically-disadvantaged communities demonstrate inclusive economic policy in action.
-Nevertheless, climate deniers in Congress have voted dozens of times to repeal President Biden's clean energy plan in whole or in part.
+The positive impacts brought by the Biden - Harris clean energy plan to rural and economically-disadvantaged communities demonstrate inclusive economic policy in action.

+Nevertheless, climate deniers in Congress have voted more than fifty times to repeal the Biden - Harris clean energy plan in whole or in part.
 This single-minded focus on harming their own constituents presents a significant opportunity for supporters of climate action to go on offense against this hypocrisy, showcase the plan's positive impacts for constituents, and increase political pressure on climate-denying representatives.